Top Uses for the Santoku Knife

 The chef knife, the boning knife, and the paring knife, oh my!
 There are so many different kitchen knives to choose from, and each has its own special skills.
 And what about that one with the uniquely shaped blade with the little indentations?
 That would be the Santoku knife – and it has plenty of uses in the kitchen.

-The thickness of a Santoku blade is often another notable feature, along with how it is sharpened.
+The thickness of a Santoku blade is often another notable feature, along with how it's sharpened.
 Japanese-style blades are traditionally known for being much thinner compared to a Western-style chef’s knife, although you’ll find many variations of the Santoku knife since it’s popularity boom in the early 2000s.
 For example, the F.N.
-Sharp Santoku knife captures some of the same traits of a Western-style chef’s knife, including the blade thickness and a slight belly rather than the traditional flat edge.
+Sharp Santoku knife (available individually and in both our 6-knife and 3-knife essential sets) captures some of the same traits of a Western-style chef’s knife, including the blade thickness and a slight belly rather than the traditional flat edge.

 Traditionally, Japanese chef knives were almost always single bevel, as in the edge is sharpened on one side; however, the double bevel feature commonly seen in Western chef’s knives is also becoming more common in Santoku knives.
 The difference is that double bevel Santoku blades are usually sharpened at angles ranging from symmetrical 50:50 ratios to asymmetrical 70:30 ratios, while the Western style is almost always 50:50.